RebeccaFan/Agribot-Documentation/loadcell.md

 </p>

 6. Download Arduino IDE and copy the code provided in this page for the load cell sensor, if you are having problems with the settings in Arduino refer to the “start with basic” in the main page.
-7. Once the code has been verified and uploaded the initial installations is now done and refer to the following steps below to test the sensor
+7. Once the code has been verified and uploaded the initial installations is now done and refer to the following steps below to test the sensor.

 ### Testing